WisTex/WisTex-Public-License/README.md

 If you modify the core script to work with a component that is considered a separate work, such modifications should be made in such a way where the software will continue to operate without that component.
 However, if a component is necessary for the operation of the core script, it must be licensed under this license and shared with the core script.

 If a website combines multiple scripts on a website, simply linking from one script to another or using a common theme or template shall not constitute "one work" and each work may be licensed separately.
 The act of using an API or accessing a common database by another work shall not constitute combining scripts.

-### Licensing of Copies and Deriviative Works

-Any changes to this script are subject to this license and shall be licensed under this license.

-You cannot re-release this work under a more restrictive license, however, it may be re-released under a new version of the WisTex Public License.
-Changing licenses does not affect the license of code released before the change.

 ### Combined works with Multiple Licenses